 Rigel Villanova

 This Bed and Breakfast features free wifi, a luggage storage space and neat, bright rooms.
 All of this at a walking distance from the main attractions.
-The buffet breakfast is particularly appreciated by the guests.
+You will love the buffet breakfast.

 I Giganti

 This nice apartment is located in the heart of Villanova, walking distance from all the main attractions.
-The room is spacious and there is a fully equipped kitchen too.
+The room is spacious and you’ll also be able to use the kitchen.

 Pin It For Later!